 Your list of 50 companies will change.
 It’s a starting point.
 As you learn more about these companies, some will be deleted from your list and new companies will appear.
 Consider these companies as potential leads.

 Start with a list of 100 people you know.
-(Technically, you know more than 100 people but start with those you know well.
-And yes, you really need to record this list somewhere – Word, Excel, notepad or whatever.
+(Technically, you know more than 100 people but start with those you know well.)
+Write them down, type them up, but please, record this list somewhere – Word, Excel, notepad or whatever.

 Work Your Contacts